-Shares of common stock offered by us 10,937,500 shares, or 12,578,125 if the underwriters exercise their over- allotment option in full Common stock to be outstanding after this offering 36,429,516 shares, or 38,070,141 if the underwriters exercise their over- allotment option in full Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of \$171.3 million, or \$198.8 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and estimated fees and expenses payable by us, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement described under "Related Party Transactions-Management Agreement and Transaction Fees."
-We intend to use the net proceeds of this offering to: • pay approximately \$57.7 million to fund the proposed Eagle acquisition; purchase approximately \$35.0 million of rental equipment currently under operating leases; pay approximately \$8.3 million in deferred compensation owed to one of our current executives and a former executive; and repay, with the remaining net proceeds, approximately \$70.3 million of borrowings outstanding under our senior secured credit facility.
-The actual amounts of the net proceeds that we will use to fund the Eagle acquisition, purchase rental equipment currently under operating leases and pay deferred compensation will differ from the amounts set forth above based on the then current amounts required for each at the time this offering is completed.
-In addition, the amount of borrowings that we will actually repay under our senior secured credit facility will depend upon the amount of net proceeds remaining after application to the other uses.
-We may use a portion of the net proceeds allocated to repay borrowings under our senior secured credit facility for general corporate purposes.
+Shares of common stock offered by us shares Common stock to be outstanding after this offering shares Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of \$ million, or \$ million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and estimated fees and expenses payable by us, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement described under "Related Party Transactions-Management Agreement and Transaction Fees."
+We intend to use the net proceeds of this offering to: • pay approximately \$ million to fund the proposed Eagle acquisition; repay approximately \$ million of borrowings outstanding on our senior secured credit facility; purchase approximately \$ million of rental equipment currently under operating leases; and • pay approximately \$ million in deferred compensation owed to one of our current executives and a former executive.
+We expect to use the remaining net proceeds of approximately \$ for general corporate purposes, including working capital and potential acquisitions.
 See "Use of Proceeds."
-Proposed Nasdaq National Market symbol HEES

-Dividends We have never paid any dividends on our common stock and do not anticipate paying any dividends on our common stock in the foreseeable future.
+Proposed Nasdaq National Market symbol HEES Dividends We have never paid any dividends on our common stock and do not anticipate paying any dividends on our common stock in the foreseeable future.
 Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on then existing conditions, including our financial condition, results of operations, contractual restrictions, capital requirements, business prospects and other factors our board of directors may deem relevant.
 In addition, our ability to declare and pay dividends is restricted by covenants in our senior secured credit facility and the indentures governing our senior secured notes and senior subordinated notes.
 Risk factors Investment in our common stock involves substantial risks.
 You should read this prospectus carefully, including the section entitled "Risk Factors" and the consolidated financial statements and the related notes to those statements included elsewhere in this prospectus before investing in our common stock.
+6

-The number of shares of our common stock to be outstanding after this offering is based on 25,492,016 shares outstanding as of September 30, 2005 after giving effect to the Reorganization Transactions, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on shares outstanding as of , 2005, and excludes:

-- Approximately 2% of the total number of shares of our common stock outstanding immediately following the consummation of this offering (after giving effect to the grant of options) issuable upon exercise of options that we expect to grant under our proposed stock incentive plan.
-See "Management-Stock Incentive Plan." - The shares of our common stock expected to be available for future grant under our proposed stock incentive plan after the consummation of this offering.
+Approximately 2% of the total number of shares of our common stock outstanding on a fully-diluted basis immediately following the consummation of this offering issuable upon exercise of options that we expect to grant under our proposed stock incentive plan.
+See "Management-Stock Incentive Plan."

+• The shares of our common stock expected to be available for future grant under our proposed stock incentive plan after the consummation of this offering.
 See "Management-Stock Incentive Plan."